Bulgarian State Television Female Vocal Choir

-The Bulgarian State Television Female Vocal Choir is an internationally renowned, Grammy-winning musical ensemble that performs modern arrangements of traditional Bulgarian folk melodies.
-It is most recognized for its contribution to Marcel Cellier's Le Mystère des Voix Bulgares (The Mystery Of The Bulgarian Voices) project.
+The Bulgarian State Television Female Vocal Choir is a Bulgarian musical ensemble that performs modern arrangements of traditional Bulgarian folk melodies.
+It is best known for its contribution to Marcel Cellier's Le Mystère des Voix Bulgares (The Mystery of the Bulgarian Voices) project, for which it was awarded the Grammy Award for Best Traditional Folk Album at the 32nd Grammy Awards in 1989.

 First created by Georgi Boyadjiev in 1952 as the Ensemble for Folk Songs of the Bulgarian Radio, the choir is now directed by Dora Hristova.
 It was granted the name Le Mystère des Voix Bulgares by Marcel Cellier in 1997, in recognition of the fact that it had contributed most of the songs on the original compilations.

 Membership and methods

 Singers are chosen from country villages for the beauty and openness of their voices, and undergo extensive training in the unique, centuries-old singing style.
-Influenced by Bulgaria's Thracian, Bulgarian, Ottoman and Byzantine history, their music is striking in its use of diaphonic singing and distinctive timbre, as well as its modal scales, unusual meters (such as 7/8, 9/8, and 11/8), and dissonant harmonies (abundant second, seventh, and ninth intervals).
+Influenced by Bulgaria's Thracian, Bulgarian, Ottoman and Byzantine history, their music makes use of diaphonic singing and distinctive timbre, as well as its modal scales, unusual meters (such as 7/8, 9/8, and 11/8), and dissonant harmonies (abundant second, seventh, and ninth intervals).
 All of these are characteristic of Bulgarian folk music.

 History

 In 1951, Filip Kutev and Maria Kuteva founded the first professional national folk music ensemble in Bulgaria, the State Ensemble for Folk Song and Dance, now known as the Filip Kutev Ensemble.
 The State Television Choir followed in 1952.
 Though the latter choir became widely known when the trend-setting English alternative record label 4AD reissued a pair of anthology albums in 1986 and 1988 with the now famous title Le Mystère des Voix Bulgares, their recordings date as far back as 1957.

-The first pressing of the Voix Bulgares album was the result of 15 years of work by Swiss ethnomusicologist and producer Marcel Cellier and was originally released in 1975 on his Discs Cellier label.
+The first pressing of the Voix Bulgares album was the result of 15 years of work by Swiss ethnomusicologist and producer Marcel Cellier.
+It was released in 1975 on his Discs Cellier label.
 Ivo Watts-Russell, the founder of the 4AD Records label, was introduced to the choir by a third- or fourth-generation audio cassette lent to him by Peter Murphy of the band Bauhaus.
 He became entranced by the music, and tracked down and licensed the recordings from Cellier.
-They were one of four choirs to appear on the album Le Mystère des Voix Bulgares, Volume Two, This album won Cellier a Grammy Award in 1989.
+They were one of four choirs to appear on the album Le Mystère des Voix Bulgares, Volume Two, which won Cellier a Grammy Award in 1989.

-The group has since performed extensively around the world to wide acclaim.
-In the late 1990s, the choir became known in the U.S. for its contributions to the music of Xena: Warrior Princess, whose theme music Joseph LoDuca developed from "Kaval sviri", one of the Bulgarian folk songs that form the bulk of their repertoire.
+The group has since performed worldwide to great acclaim.
+In the late 1990s, the choir became known in the U.S. for its contributions to the music of Xena: Warrior Princess, whose theme music Joseph LoDuca developed from "Kaval sviri", one of the Bulgarian folk songs in the choir's repertoire.
+The choir's performance of Bear McCreary's song "Rhûn" is heard in episode 2 of season 2 of The Lord of the Rings: The Rings of Power.